1.5 Gifted, Advanced, and Trauma-Informed Support

 - Advanced learners need evidence-based compacting, enrichment, acceleration, or flexible grouping rather than extra busywork or routine peer tutoring.

-- Gifted identification and advanced opportunities should use multiple measures so quiet students, multilingual students, low-income students, and twice-exceptional students are not overlooked.
+- Gifted identification should use multiple measures so quiet, multilingual, low-income, and twice-exceptional students are not overlooked.

-- Behavior changes should be treated as information that calls for curiosity, support, and collaboration, not assumptions about character or family values.
+- Behavior changes are information that call for curiosity, support, and collaboration, not assumptions about character or family values.

-- Trauma-aware support uses predictable routines, private check-ins, choice, regulation supports, and appropriate referrals without requiring students to disclose personal history.
+- Trauma-informed practice uses predictable routines, private check-ins, choice, and regulation supports without requiring students to disclose personal history.

 Some students need more challenge than the current lesson provides.
-Other students need support because stress, loss, instability, discrimination, or trauma is affecting school participation.
+Others need support because stress, loss, instability, discrimination, or trauma is affecting school participation.
 Both situations require the same professional habit: observe carefully, gather evidence, and respond without assumptions.

-EAS scenarios often include a student who finishes work quickly, scores high on preassessments, withdraws from peers, stops turning in assignments, reacts strongly to noise, or suddenly changes behavior.
-The best answer does not jump to a label.
-It asks what the evidence shows and what support preserves dignity and learning.
+EAS scenarios often feature a student who finishes work quickly, scores high on preassessments, withdraws from peers, stops turning in assignments, reacts strongly to noise, or suddenly changes behavior.
+The best answer does not jump to a label; it asks what the evidence shows and what support preserves dignity and learning.

 | Evidence | Weak response | Strong response |